Download the Mac data recovery software free trial to see how it works.

 Recovers documents, emails, photos, videos, and more

-Whenever you are using Photos, Mail, iTunes, Notes, or other specialized apps in Mac, look for the native data recovery options viz.
-Trash, Time Machine, and Recently Deleted to recover the deleted items.
-But, these apps hold the deleted data only for a limited time, so restore them soon after deletion.
+Whenever you are using Photos, Mail, iTunes, Notes, or other specialized apps in Mac, look for the native or free data recovery options viz.
+‘Trash’ and ‘Recently Deleted’ to recover the deleted items.
+But these apps hold the deleted data only for a limited time, so restore them soon after deletion.

 On the other hand, if you are on Finder or Desktop, you can look for the deleted items in the Trash straightaway.
 If the Trash doesn’t have those files, open Time Machine and search for the files from the latest time before deletion and click Restore.

 When none of the above free data recovery options help, go for a free to trial of Mac data recovery software.
 Download, unzip & install it on your MacBook, iMac, or Mac Pro/mini.
 Launch it to select, scan and preview the recoverable files.
 And once you are satisfied with the recovery result, activate the software to save all the recovered data.

 Vishal is a data recovery expert @Stellar.
 He addresses data loss scenarios on a Mac.
 He intends to help people solve their macOS problems.
 Besides, Vishal prefers to read autobiographies, and his personal favorite is of Steve Jobs.